A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 Oh, the brain tumor.
 It is reportedly benign.

 It was discovered when Quinn was a senior in high school.
-He had been having headaches that simply would not relent and had experienced a couple of blackout episodes.
+He had been having headaches that would not relent and had experienced a couple of blackout episodes.

 He was taken to the hospital where doctors found the tumor.
-They relieved the pressure on the skull caused by the tiny mass but it’s still in his head.
+They relieved the pressure on the skull caused by the tiny mass, but it’s still in his head.

 “I try not to think about it,” Quinn told the Los Angeles Times.
 “I’ve been living with it for so long, it’s nothing.”